ClaudioSchirmer/capstone-project/README.md

 # SnapLearn

 **SnapLearn** will be an engaging and fast-paced flashcard Android game app designed to make learning fun and efficient.
-Perfect for students and lifelong learners alike, SnapLearn challenges players to quickly recall information across a variety of subjects that interest them.
+Perfect for students and lifelong learners alike.
+SnapLearn challenges players to quickly recall information across a variety of subjects that interest them.

 # Group S 2 G 4